Key benefits of a 60-minute power nap include:

 - CD/DVD Player – If you have access to a CD/DVD player in the bedroom, you can burn the mp3 track onto a disc and use that.

-- Standard Headphones – Although not always suitable while sleeping, you can try using either the smaller ‘in ear' earphones, or the bigger ‘over ear' headphones.
+- Standard Headphones – Although not always suitable while sleeping, you can try using either the smaller ‘in-ear' earphones or the bigger ‘over ear' headphones.
 This will depend on what you have available and the level of comfort you require.

-- Recommended Headphones – If you find your existing headphones uncomfortable to use while napping, there are headphones on the market specifically for using while sleeping.
+- Recommended Headphones – If you find your existing headphones uncomfortable to use while napping, there are headphones on the market specifically for use while sleeping.
 The ones I like to use are called ‘SleepPhones'.
 They consist of a headband with flat speakers embedded inside, which you wear over your head during sleep.
 They are very comfortable for using while in bed or lying down.